SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

    * Use the Event hub namespace created by the ARM template in previous step.
 You can create a new Event hub or use the one created by ARM template.
 You can use the default policy `RootManageSharedAccessKey` as the policy name.<br/><img src={useBaseUrl('img/integrations/microsoft-azure/azurecosmosdb-metrics.png')} alt="Azure Cosmos DB Diagnostic Settings for metrics" style={{border: '1px solid gray'}} width="800" />

 :::note
-Currently only Azure CosmosDB for NoSQL database account type supports exporting metrics using diagnostic settings.
+Currently only Azure Cosmos DB for NoSQL database account type supports exporting metrics using diagnostic settings.
 :::

 ### Configure logs collection